 The average alcohol content is the 5-to-7% mark, but not all.
-There are many companies with special iterations of their beverages with higher content.
+There are many companies with special iterations of their beverages with higher ABV (alcohol-by-volume) content.

 Furthermore, some brands are famous today for these same drinks.
 Below, you’ll find everything you need for your next adventure.
 From beer types to the mentioned brands, you’ll find everything below.